 Experts measure the height of the mountains differently.
 Some estimate how high they are from the very bottom to the peak, and other measures their elevation above sea level.

 Oceans influence the different weather conditions and climates on earth.
-Over 230,000 known species dwell in the oceans, and since most are still unexplored, that number could go up.
+Over 230,000 known species dwell in the oceans.
+And since most are still unexplored, that number could go up.

 A river is a large stream of water that flows in a channel into another river, a lake, or a sea.
 Permanent streams of water, canals, and seasonal water bodies are all types of rivers.

-Nile River is 6,695 km in length and is the longest river in the world.
+The Nile River is 6,695 km in length and is the longest river in the world.
 Amazon River is the second-largest and longest at roughly 6,437 km in length.

 Swamps are challenging to navigate unless you have a flatboat.
 They form in almost any area that receives moderate to excess rainfall.

 Swamps move slowly and are commonly covered by different vegetation types.
-Most contain large grasses, reeds, sedge, heather, myrtles, and even small trees protruding out of the water.
+Most contain large grasses, reeds, sedges, heather, myrtles, and even small trees protruding out of the water.
 Humans use reeds to craft various items.

 Cypress and hardwood trees sometimes grow in swamps.

-There are two main types of swamps: saltwater, found in the coastal areas, and freshwater swamps found inland.
+There are two main types of swamps: saltwater, found in coastal areas, and freshwater swamps found inland.